Christchurch Garden City Trust presents

 22.02.12.
 Post quake, black, plastic, sewage tank, blue tarp tent, Sharlick St

-Sharlick St: Someone lived in a blue tarp tent in their front garden.
-Although Council & NZ National govt / CERA were in denial about the post quake housing crisis, exacerbated by red zoning, there were tents, caravans, vans, car sleepers, beach sleepers in Christchurch for anyone to see.
-As for NZ Labour opposition, hardly a cheep about the post quake housing crisis.
+Sharlick St: I saw someone living in a blue-tarp-tent in their front-garden.
+Although Council & NZ National government / CERA were in denial about the post-quake housing crisis, exacerbated by red-zoning, there were tents, caravans, camper-vans, car-sleepers, beach-sleepers, bench-sleepers in Christchurch for anyone to see.
+As for NZ Labour opposition there was hardly a cheep about the post-quake housing crisis.

 22.02.12.
 Red zone, abandoned house, Sharlick St